Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 A photo at the enormous fruity landmark is one of the must do Stanthorpe activities.

-And if you’re hungry head on into Vincenzo’s Cafe, they’re open for breakfast and lunch daily, plus apple sales of course.
-They even offer wine tastings too.
+If you’re hungry, head on over to Vincenzo’s Cafe.
+They’re open for breakfast and lunch daily, plus apple sales, of course.
+They’re also a deli and a gift shop, and they even offer wine tastings.

 Location: New England Hwy and Amiens Road, Stanthorpe